WHY ONE NEEDS TO DO RAINWATER HARVESTING?

 This method of harvesting Rainwater involves using a barrel with a large capacity.
 The barrel is placed under the part of the roof that brings down the most water.

-The barrel is made to balance either in a gutter or on the floor so that it doesn’t tip over.
+The barrel is made to balance either in a gutter or on the floor to tip over.
 The water is accumulated in the barrel and then stored.

 THE DRY SYSTEM:

 This technique also involves the use of a large tank.
 In this case, however, the barrel or tank is larger in volume and connected to pipes.
-Rainwater drops on the roof of your house and then falls into a gutter, which then feeds the pipes that direct the water into the tank.
+Rainwater drops on the roof of your house and then falls into a gutter, feeding the pipes that direct the water into the tank.

 It’s called a “Dry” system because the pipes are in an elevated position, ensuring that it is emptied in the process of feeding the tank.